 Set up a homework station

-While it is unlikely that a preschooler would have homework—and I would probably side-eye any teacher that gave it that young, homework stations are great for older kids.
+While it is unlikely that a preschooler would have homework that requires a desk—and I would probably side-eye any teacher that gave it that young—homework stations are great for older kids.
 It’s a lot easier to get going on homework after school if kids have a dedicated area that’s stocked with all the supplies they’ll need to do their work.

 When deciding on around the house responsibilities, think about what will help you get through the weekdays.
 Are certain days more rushed than others?
 Does doing the dishes at night make breakfast easier?
 Does it make sense to do laundry during the week or all at once on the weekend?

 If weekends seem overwhelming with housework and like you have no time to relax, try doing a little each day.
-This is one of the hardest things for me.
-I am the queen of not wanting to do anything after working & taking care of kids all day.
-But when I do I am much happier and it never takes as long as I feel like it is going to.
+This is one of the hardest things for me, because all I want to do is collapse on the couch in front of Netflix after getting our son to bed.

 Give everything a home